todiane/ucd-resume/README.md

 The training takes us through how to create a resume website using html, css and Bootstrap 4.6.

-In the updates an API was used for the GitHub page.
+In the updates an API was used for the GitHub page with a GitHub JavaScript file.

 I updated my website to showcase my own experience and training plus provide links to my portfolio projects and social media.